auth0/docs/articles/getting-started/dashboard-overview.md

 On the top right you can see your tenant's name and icon, and a little arrow.
 This arrow displays a drop-down menu that you can use to configure different aspects of your account:

+- **Settings**: Here you can configure several aspects of your tenant.
+For more info see [Tenant Settings in the Auth0 Dashboard](/dashboard/dashboard-tenant-settings).
+- **Invite an admin**: Use this option to add another person as admin to your tenant configuration.
+For more info see [Manage Admins in the Dashboard](/dashboard/manage-dashboard-admins).
+- **Create tenant**: Use this to [create a new tenant](/getting-started/the-basics#account-and-tenants).
 - **Switch tenant**: If you have multiple [tenants](/getting-started/the-basics#account-and-tenants) you can use this option to switch between them.
 All configuration described in the previous section is per tenant.
 If you create an application for `tenant-A`, you will not see it listed for `tenant-B`.
 If you have more than one tenant, you will find this switching option handy.
-- **Settings**: Here you can configure several aspects of your tenant.
-For more info see [Tenant Settings in the Auth0 Dashboard](/dashboard/dashboard-tenant-settings).
-- **Invite users to this tenant**: Use this option to add another person as admin to your tenant configuration.
-For more info see [Manage Admins in the Dashboard](/dashboard/manage-dashboard-admins).
-- **Create tenant**: Use this to [create a new tenant](/getting-started/the-basics#account-and-tenants).
 - **View profile**: Use this to view information about your [account profile](${manage_url}/#/profile).
-- **Subscription overview**: This option navigates you to our [Account Center](${env.DOMAIN_URL_SUPPORT}/tenants/public) where you can see information about your subscription and your tenants.
+- **Account usage**: This option navigates you to our [Account Center](${env.DOMAIN_URL_SUPPORT}/tenants/public) where you can see information about your subscription and your tenants.
-- **Log out**: Log out from your account.
+- **Logout**: Log out from your account.